Insights

 There are some actions you should incorporate into your financial strategy in the year of an income windfall:

-- Avoid contributing to any Roth accounts this year, as those contributions will be taxed at your higher rate.
-This includes company 401(k) plans for you and your spouse; in a windfall year, it is best to contact HR and make sure those payroll contributions are going to your plan as after-tax dollars, rather than being coded as Roth contributions.
+• Avoid contributing to any Roth accounts this year, as those contributions will be taxed at your higher rate.
+This includes company 401(k) plans for you and your spouse; in a windfall year, it is best to contact HR and make sure those payroll contributions are going to your plan as pre-tax dollars, rather than being coded as Roth contributions.

 How you manage your windfall—both the tax planning and what you do with your new assets—will depend on your situation, your objectives, and your plans for the future.
 Identifying and employing appropriate tax strategies, choosing how to save and invest your assets, and figuring out how much you can safely spend can become complex and layered tasks.